crukci-bioinformatics/PlateLayout/README.md

     c) sort the table by group and then sample

 2. Assign each sample to a well by traversing the plate diagonally:
-   i) determine the number of columns that will be needed to accomodate all the samples on the plate
+    a) determine the number of columns that will be needed to accomodate all the samples on the plate
-  ii) the first sample in the table is then assigned to A1, the second to B2
-      and so on.
+    b) the first sample in the table is then assigned to A1, the second to B2 and so on.
 On reaching the final column continue the next row from column 1, and continue the next column from Row A when Row H has been reached.
     The purpose of assigning wells in this way is to distribute the